madeofpendletonwool/PinePods/README.md

      - [ ] Mac App
      - [ ] Android App
      - [ ] IOS App

-## Quick Fixes

-- [x] Check for and remove podcasts no longer available (This will be handled from scheduled cron job that queues)
-- [x] Check user values when adding new user
-- [x] Prevent user from being added without required info
-- [x] Prevent submit for user from being hit without populated values
   - [ ] Fix issues with episodes playing not in database
+  - [ ] Add caching to image server
   - [ ] Add loading wheels throughout
   - [ ] Add picture of current episode to soundbar
   - [ ] Layout soundbar properly (it adjusts for screensize but can overlap at times with the episode title)
-- [x] Figure out why some podcasts don't appear in search (This was because of the old podcast index python package.
-Rebuilt using requests and now it works great)
   - [ ] Fix local images
   - [ ] If a podcast is already downloaded do not allow downloads - instead remove
+  - [ ] The math is currently wrong on the queued time

 ## Platform Availability